 The Master of Arts in Counseling program is designed to meet and exceed the academic requirements for those students who are seeking licensure as a Professional Counselor (PC), Professional Clinical Counselor (PCC), or a Professional School Counselor (PSC) in the state of Ohio and is dedicated to educating, preparing and mentoring students with grounding in theory and practice in preparation to enter the field of professional counseling.

-- The Master of Arts in Education degree program at Heidelberg, designed for practicing public and parochial school teachers, was authorized by the Ohio Board of Regents in December 1986.
-The Ohio Board of Regents reauthorized the Master of Arts in Education program in 1991 and again in February 1996.
-In November 1988, the Ohio Board of Regents approved the Master of Arts in Counseling degree program.
+- The Master of Arts in Education degree program at Heidelberg, designed for practicing public and parochial school teachers, was authorized by the Ohio Department of Higher Education in December 1986.
+The Ohio Department of Higher Education reauthorized the Master of Arts in Education program in 1991 and again in February 1996.
+In November 1988, the Ohio Department of Higher Education approved the Master of Arts in Counseling degree program.
 This program was designed to fill a need for community counselors.

 - In March 1991, the Ohio Counselor and Social Worker Board granted approval for successful degree recipients to sit for the Professional Counselor Licensure Examination.
 In November 1991, the Board gave its approval of advanced clinical coursework beyond the 48 hour MAC Degree required to meet Ohio’s minimum 60 semester hour standard for licensure.

 - Additionally, the School Counselor Licensure Program was approved by the Ohio Board of Education in May 1991.
-The Ohio Board of Regents reauthorized the Master of Arts in Counseling degree program in February 1996.
+The Ohio Department of Higher Education reauthorized the Master of Arts in Counseling degree program in February 1996.